 The Advantages of Using Sous Vide Water Balls

 I recently purchased a bag of sous vide water balls and love them.
-They are used to help keep the heat in the container when using the sous vide cooking technique to cook steaks, poultry, seafood and vegetables.
+They help keep the heat in the container when using the sous vide cooking technique to cook steaks, poultry, seafood, and vegetables.

 Do You Need Sous Vide Water Balls?

-I suppose you don’t but they do make sense by conserving energy when cooking sous vide.
-When I first started using my Anova Sous Vide Precision Cooker I didn’t use anything as a cover, but it took a while to get the water to come up to cooking temperature.
+I suppose you don’t, but they make sense by conserving energy when cooking sous vide.
+When I started using my Anova Sous Vide Precision Cooker, I didn’t use anything as a cover, but it took a while to get the water to come up to the cooking temperature.

 The issue with using a dish towel is once it gets wet, it starts to sag into the water and get wetter.
-Then it just falls into the water completely.
+Then it just falls into the water ultimately.

-I’ve also tried using plastic wrap and it does the job, but it is a pain to work with, especially if you have to add anything else to the container.
-It is also very difficult to get the plastic wrap to fit properly around the sous vide unit, so that steam, and then condensation, gets into the unit.
+I’ve also tried using plastic wrap, and it does the job, but it is a pain to work with, especially if you have to add anything else to the container.
+Getting the plastic wrap to fit correctly around the sous vide unit is also challenging, so steam and condensation enter the unit.

 Evaporation

-Besides being more heat efficient, the balls help prevent evaporation so you don’t have to replenish the water as frequently (or at all) when cooking for longer periods of time.
-Another tip for saving energy is to do your sous vide cooking in plastic containers instead of metal.
-Turns out plastic is a better insulator than metal.
+Besides being more heat efficient, the balls help prevent evaporation, so you don’t have to replenish the water as frequently (or at all) when cooking for extended periods.
+Another tip for saving energy is to cook your sous vide in plastic containers instead of metal.
+It turns out plastic is a better insulator than metal.

 Another reason you want to keep the heat in the water is to prevent any steam from condensing near the sous vide unit you are using.
-Turns out this condensation can create problems with the electronics above the water.
+This condensation can create problems with the electronics above the water.
 I know several people whose units failed for this reason and had to send them back for replacement.

 Water Balls Fit Any Size Container

-Depending on what you are cooking, you may use different sized containers.
-If I’m sous viding a couple of boneless chicken breasts or a couple of lobster tails, I may use my small container.
+Depending on what you are cooking, you may use different-sized containers.
+I may use my small container if I’m sous-viding a couple of boneless chicken breasts or lobster tails.

-If I’m sous viding a couple racks of ribs, I’m going to need a larger container.
-The water balls make it easy to cover any size plastic storage container or pot in my kitchen.
+If I’m sous viding a couple of racks of ribs, I will need a larger container.
+The water balls make it easy to cover any size of plastic storage container or pot in my kitchen.
 That is why I prefer water balls over a lid with a hole cut in it. (see below)

 Accessibility

-With water balls, I have easy access to the water I’m cooking in.
-It’s easy to push them aside to place the vacuum sealed bags into the container and clip them to the sides.
+I can easily access the water I’m cooking in with water balls.
+Pushing them aside to place the vacuum-sealed bags into the container and clip them to the sides is easy.
 With plastic wrap, you must carefully remove it and hope the wrap doesn’t get messed up when adding your food.

 What About Using Ping Bong Balls?